 Another clear divide is between spouses who like to be involved in every financial decision and those who are happy to leave it entirely in the hands of their partner.
 In financial matters, conscious involvement by both partners is important.
 The inherent advantage is that everyone in the loop knows where they stand individually and as a couple.

 It is possible – even though difficult – to unlearn bad lifelong financial habits.
 We sometimes get defensive when our spouse points out our shortcomings.
-A good alternative is to consult a financial advisor for their external perspective.
+A good alternative is to consult a financial advisor for their external, professional perspective.
 Their conclusions can feel less like an accusation and make it easier for each of you to accept suggestions and make personal changes.

 Of all the indicators of financial liquidity, the most accurate is your bank account balance.
-Every couple should have a plan for how to merge their accounts (if they wish) and manage expenditure through them.
+Every couple should have a plan for how to merge their accounts (if they wish) and manage expenditures through them.

 This is especially important if one spouse earns significantly more than the other, and certainly the case when one is a stay-at-home parent.
 Here, the act of creating a joint account is symbolically meaningful.
 It demonstrates the desire to be on an equal footing regardless of earning capacity.